CONTENT

 Tracking

 Regarded as an ecological keystone, wildebeest impact nearly every aspect of savannah grassland ecology, from local biodiversity to grassland-tree dynamics.
-Wildebeest also form the foundation for a robust tourism industry, especially in Kenya and Tanzania, with hundreds of thousands of visitors returing annually to observe the impressive spectacle of mass migration.
-For these reasons and others, Smithsonian scientists are studying wildebeest ecology and movement patterns, with concern that a loss or severe reduction in the abundance of this species will have widespread and long-lasting effects.
+Wildebeest also form the foundation for a robust tourism industry, especially in Kenya and Tanzania, with hundreds of thousands of visitors returning annually to observe the impressive spectacle of mass migration.
+For these reasons and others, Smithsonian scientists are studying wildebeest ecology and movement patterns, with concern that a loss or severe reduction in the abundance of this species will have widespread and long-lasting effects, both ecological and economically across the region.

 Surprisingly, little is known about the movements of individual wildebeest, with only three studies to date focused specifically on the movements of wildebeest across the Serengeti-Mara ecosystem.
 Our team of scientists are using movement data, collected via GPS tracking devices and from unmanned aerial systems, to investigate how wildebeest respond to threats across this ecosystem.
 A primary focus of our research is the evaluation of habitat connectivity and the importance of collective movement behavior.